How learning piano benefits the brain. It’s a mystery that is unravelling all the time as we start to understand more about neuroscience.

-We all know music is kind of magic.
+We all know music is a kind of magic.
 It has the power to tap directly into our emotions, and ignite our imaginations.
 It can make us bust a move, or move us to tears, sometimes in the course of a single song.
 But that’s not all it can do.

 There’s growing scientific evidence that shows learning to play an instrument—and piano in particular—can actually make you smarter, happier, and healthier.
 The cognitive demands of learning piano could help with everything from planning skills and language development to reducing anxiety and even boosting memory!

-Piano Players Are Master Multitaskers
+1. Piano Players Are Master Multitaskers

 Learning to play piano means teaching your brain how to work on overdrive.
-Think about all the individual tasks your brain has to perform simultaneously: keeping time, following pitch, forming chords, maintaining posture and controlling your breath, all while your right and left hands are operating independently from each other while ranging over 88 identical little black and white buttons.
+Think about all the individual tasks your brain has to perform simultaneously: keeping time, following pitch, forming chords, maintaining posture, and controlling your breath, all while your right and left hands are operating independently from each other while ranging over 88 identical little black and white buttons.

-Learning Piano Actually Changes Your Brain
+2. Learning Piano Actually Builds Brain Power

-Musicians Really Do Think Outside the Box
+3. Musicians Really Do Think Outside The Box

 Researchers at Vanderbilt University have discovered that musicians are innately proficient in a creative technique they call “divergent thinking, which is the ability to come up with new solutions to open-ended, multifaceted problems.”
 Their work suggests that because playing music enhances communication between parts of the brain, musicians literally think about complex problems differently, and come up with more creative solutions.